riconaranjo/COMP-3004-Notes/Sections/Section 6.md

 - disadvantage: _requires many test stubs_

 ### Sandwich Testing
-`// todo: fill this out`

-A **combination** of top-down and bottom-up approaches.
+A **combination** of top-down and bottom-up approaches in parallel.
 - means there are **no unit tests**
 - **no test drivers / test stubs** required

 **The system is divided into:**
-- target layer
+- _target layer_
-- layer above target
+- _layer above target_
-- layer below target
+- _layer below target_

+**Approach:**
+- top-down + bottom-up testing occur in parallel
+  - incrementally

 ### Modified Sandwich Testing
-`// todo: fill this out`

-Test three layers individually before integration.
+**Test three layers individually** before integration.
 - top layer with **test stub** [target layer]
 - target layer with **test driver** [top layer] + **test stub** [bottom layer]
 - bottom layer with **test driver** [target layer]

-Then start test layers together until you have full integration of the three layers.
+Then start **test layers together** until you have full integration of the three layers.
+- replacing test drivers with top layer components
+  - and test stubs with bottom layer components
 - allows for parallelism
-- requires additional test drivers / test stubs
+  - but requires additional test drivers / test stubs

 ## Vertical Integration
-`// todo: fill this out`

 **Vertical integration:**
-- all components for a given use-case are fully implemented
+- *all components* for a given use-case are **fully implemented**
   - these components are tested together
-- similar to prototyping, but prototypes are not releasable
+  - similar to prototyping

 **Disadvantages:**
 - system evolves more incrementally
 - design is more subject to change

 # Section 6.4: System Testing
 `// todo: fill this out`